-&lt;sup>62 This evidence forces a modification of Overton's argument that post-World War One philamhropits in SL John's, in response to working-class collective efforts such as the Fisherman's Protective Union, were more utilitatian than their pre-War counterparts.
-Overton contended that in the 19th century the bourgeoisia practised charity for Policy and Saferifford and therefore donations to the poor were indiscriminate.
-At least among members to the Charch of England, ideas of self-belp, individual responsibility for poverty, and promotion of interaction between the classes as a response to poverty could be seen from the 1850s onward.
-While Overton was right in seeing a utilizatian approach to social problems in the middle-class philamhropists of the 1920s, it may be more accurate to consider this as a response to twentieth-century working-class collectivism.
+62 This evidence forces a modification of Overton's argument that post-World War One philanthropists in St. John's, in response to working-class collective efforts such as the Fisherman's Protective Union, were more utilitarian than their pre-War counterparts.
+Overton contended that in the 19th century the bourgeoisie practised charity for religious reasons only (giving alms was seen as an expression of Christianity and as a "ticket" into the afterifiely and therefore donations to the poor were indistorminate.
+At least among members of the Church of England, ideas of self-belp, individual responsibility for poverty, and promotion of interaction between the classes as a response to poverty could be seen from the 1850s onward.
+While Overton was right in seeing a utilitarian approach to social problems in the middle-class philanthropists of the 1920s, it may be more accurate to consider this attitude as a continuation of late inneteenth-century St. John's bourgeois culture rather than as a response to twentieth-century working-class collectivism.
 Overton, "Self-Help," pp. 80, 95, 97, 114.

 become a mainstay of parish activity.

 In general, the distribution of relief at St. Mary's was placed in the hands of the rector, but special fund raising for poor relief (as seen after the bank crash) took on a communal character that was quite different from the situation at St. Thomas's.
 The use of locally-organized entertainments, featuring performances from members of the congregation and with a very low admission price, gave St. Mary's fund raising efforts the air of a workers' friendly society social.

 The Anglican philanthropists of the West End may not have had the economic resources of those in the East End, but they clearly displayed a charitable impulse and found a way to fill it within their own means and outside the social control mandate seen in so many Victorian charities.
 At St. Mary's, "self-help" and "self-reliance" were not preached by bourgeois reformers, but lived as part of skilled working-class and proprietary, lower middle-class culture.
-While St. Mary's and St. Thomas's parochial poor relief efforts shared the same general Victorian and Edwardian view of charity, differences in each parish's approach to poor relief show how the socioeconomic
+65 While St. Mary's and St. Thomas's parochial poor relief efforts shared the same general Victorian and Edwardian view of charity, differences in each parish's approach to poor relief show how the socioeconomic

-&lt;sup>43 In the discussion of parochial voluntary associations, we will see that the women of St. Mary's congregation embraced a different type of parish organization, - one that had less focus on local, class-based social control.
+63 In the discussion of parochial voluntary associations, we will see that the women of St. Mary's congregation embraced a different type of parish organization, - one that had less focus on local, class-based social control.

-&lt;sup>44 For descriptions of entertainments at working-class clubs see T.G.
-Ashplant, "London Working Men's Clubs, 1875-1914," in Elizen Yeo and Stephen Yeo (eds.), Popular Culture and Class Conflict 1590-1914: Explorations in the History of Labour and Leisure (New Jersey: Humanities Press, 1981), pp. 243-8.
+64 For descriptions of entertainments at working-class clubs see T.G.
+Ashplant, "London Working Men's Clubs, 1875-1914," in Elicen Yeo and Stephen Yeo (eds.), Popular Culture and Class Conflict 1590-1914: Explorations in the History of Labour and Leisure (New Jersey: Humanities Press, 1981), pp. 243-8.

-&lt;sup>65 Bryan Palmer, A Culture in Conflict: Skilled Workers and Industrial Capitalism in Hamilton, Ontario, 1860-1914 (Montreal: McGill-Queen's University Press, 1979), p.
-240; Crossick and Haupt (eds.), Shopkeepers and Master Artisans, p.
+Bryan Palmer, A Culture in Conflict: Skilled Workers and Industrial Capitalism in Hamilton, Ontario, 1860-1914 (Montreal: McGill-Queen's University Press, 1979), p.
+240; Crossick and Hautof (eds.).
+Shookeepers and Master Artisans, p.
 9.